 Why are there different types of pointing?

-One important note to bear in mind.
-We have come across people who have contacted us for advice on another type of clear up job, post-pointing!
-There are some businesses who are apparently recommending using interior floor grouts on Indian Sandstone paving.
-However, this is wholly unsuitable.
-As a reputable stone supplier, Stoneworld implore you not to use interior floor grout on Indian sandstone unless the stone has been thoroughly sealed with Patio Sealer first.
+We have noticed that a number of customers have been advised to use interior flooring grouts on their Indian sandstone paving.
+However, this product is not suitable for this use.
+We urge you not to use interior flooring grouts on your Indian sandstone, unless the stone has been thoroughly sealed with our patio sealer first.
 By thoroughly, we mean until the stone will not absorb any more sealer at all!
 Indian sandstone is a porous stone and these interior grouting products have such small particles that they are very easily absorbed by the sandstone slabs, creating an almost irremovable stain on the stone.
 We believe the only way to remove this stain is by using a sandblaster- not something readily available to many.

-*Please take our advice, and please do not use interior floor grout to point an Indian Sandstone patio.*
+*Please do not use interior floor grout to point an Indian Sandstone patio.*

 What is the best pointing compound?

-We recommend Residual, a resin based jointing compound, as it makes a tricky job much quicker and needs no maintenance once set.
-Residual joints will last for many years unaffected by British weather conditions.
+As previously mentioned, we recommend ResiDUAL, a resin-based jointing compound, as it makes a tricky job much quicker and needs no maintenance once set.
+ResiDUAL joints will last for many years unaffected by British weather conditions.

 Where can I buy resin based jointing compound?

 However, no system is fool proof.
-When user error occurs, steps will need to be taken to restore the paving.
+Unfortunately when user error occurs, steps will need to be taken to restore the paving.
+If you are facing this problem, give us a call and we will advise you on how to restore your paving.

 How do I clean up cement stains caused by mortar-based pointing?